 What Is Exchange Journaling and How Does It Work?

-With standard journaling, all messages delivered to or received by mailboxes inside a given mailbox database are captured
+The standard email journal captures all messages delivered to or received by a given mailbox.

-On the other hand, premium journaling allows authorized users to configure journaling rules within Active Directory (AD).
+Unlike the standard journal, the premium email journal allows its users to configure journaling rules with the Active Directory (AD).
 These rules specify which messages the journaling agent should collect, and they should include the:

 - journal recipient,